Challenge Creation: A step by step guide

 Let's Make a Challenge!

-We found an entertaining, yet informative article about office hacks.
-We want to provide value for our advocate's with a fun challenge that also brings some value to their lives.
+We found an entertaining yet informative article about office hacks.
+We want to provide value for our members with a fun challenge that also brings some value to their lives.

 Step 1.
 On the Challenges page, click the + Add New button.

 If you select Templated Hub Challenge you'll be taken to the Challenge Template Library.
-Here we can choose from a number of preset templates that the Influitive team has setup.
+Here we can choose from several preset templates that the Influitive team has setup.
 As this is a unique challenge, we won't be using a template.

 Step 2.
 To create a challenge from scratch, click on the Blank Challenge button or Blank Hub Challenge from the + Add New button.